wilsonkaya/ruby-rpn-calculator-challenge/README.md

 You should be running `rubocop` before diagnosing any bugs, since it finds some of the most common sources of errors.
-After `rubocop` passes _your_ code (ignore any warnings about `spec_helper`), you should run `rspec` to run the included tests, which will tell you whether or not you've met requirements.
+After `rubocop` passes _your_ code (ignore any warnings about `spec_helper`), you should run `rake test` to run the included tests, which will tell you whether or not you've met requirements.

 ## [License](LICENSE)